AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Segments

-One of the Connector Maps features is that we can have several connectors as one point, creating segments of the route.
+One of the Connector Maps features is the ability to create segments: several connectors are connected as one point, creating segments of the route.
 Look at the code and sample below.

 ```
 	{points: [50.8, -3.6, 51.1, -2.8, 50.7, -2.4, 50.8, -1.6], stroke:'red', to: "New Forest National Park", marker: {fill: "#9fa8da"}},